RoboJackets/apiary/docs/officers/attendance.rst

   Generally, cards will read more reliably when centered on the antenna.
 - Remove the card for a few seconds, then try again.

-If you need help, please post in :slack:`apiary-mobile`.
+If you need help, post in :slack:`apiary-mobile`.

 Online meetings
 ---------------